pingcap/docs-cn/ecosystem-tool-user-case.md

 If you need to deploy and operate TiDB on physical or virtual machines, you can install [TiUP](/tiup/tiup-overview.md), and then use TiUP to manage TiDB components such as TiDB, PD, and TiKV.

-## Deploy and operate TiDB in Kubernetes
+## Deploy and operate TiDB on Kubernetes

-If you need to deploy and operate TiDB in Kubernetes, you can deploy a Kubernetes cluster, and then deploy [TiDB Operator](https://docs.pingcap.com/tidb-in-kubernetes/stable).
+If you need to deploy and operate TiDB on Kubernetes, you can deploy a Kubernetes cluster, and then deploy [TiDB Operator](https://docs.pingcap.com/tidb-in-kubernetes/stable).
 After that, you can use TiDB Operator to deploy and operate a TiDB cluster.

 ## Import data from CSV to TiDB